Black-2710/simple_projects/README.md

-# CODSOFT
+## CODSOFT
-Internship project-app development
+# Internship project-app development
+- To Do List
+- Quote of the Day